WPChill/strong-testimonials/readme.txt

 = Can I add testimonials from YouTube, Twitter, and Instagram? =

 Yes.
-The plugin supports the [WordPress embed](https://codex.wordpress.org/Embeds) feature so you can add testimonials from [these sources](https://codex.wordpress.org/Embeds#Does_This_Work_With_Any_URL.3F).
+The plugin supports the [WordPress embed](https://codex.wordpress.org/Embeds) feature for inserting testimonials from [these sources](https://codex.wordpress.org/Embeds#Does_This_Work_With_Any_URL.3F).

-= Is it WPML compatible? =

-Yes.
-Polylang too.

 = Can I change the fields on the form? =

 Yes.
-There is a custom fields editor where you can add or remove fields, change field details, and drag-and-drop to reorder them.
+There is a custom fields editor to add or remove fields, change field details, and drag-and-drop to reorder them.

-= Can I customize the form error message and the "Submit" button? =

-Yes.

 = After the form has been submitted, can I redirect them to another page or display a custom message? =

 Yes and yes.

-= Can I add Captcha to the form? =

-Yes, the plugin integrates with three popular Captcha plugins.

-= Can I add the form to a popup? =

-Yes, with the excellent [Popup Maker](https://wordpress.org/plugins/popup-maker/) plugin.

-= Can I receive a notification email when a new testimonial has been submitted? =

-Yes, and you can send it multiple recipients.
-You can completely customize the email content and include any submitted information.

 = Can I set the status of the newly submitted testimonial? =